 The Rolled Oyster, Louisville's Oddball Bar Snack, Is Tumbling Off Menus

-About two weeks ago, I went to the Silver Dollar — a bar and restaurant in Louisville, Ken.
-Without even looking at the menu, I asked for my usual: a basket of rolled oysters — only to find they'd been taken off the menu.
+About two weeks ago, I went to the Silver Dollar — a bar and restaurant in Louisville, Ky.
+Without even looking at the menu, I asked for my usual — a basket of rolled oysters — only to find they'd been taken off the menu.

 This discovery led me into the murky blue depths of the national oyster economy — and how it impacts the survival of an unlikely Louisville favorite.